Visucodize

 Visucodize your code with quick changes, and the flexibility to refine

-Use the tabs below to switch between two common Visucodize patterns: replacing constructors or wrapping a node.
+Use the tabs below to switch between two common Visucodize patterns: replacing constructors or deriving a visual structure from an existing node.

 Example flow: begin with plain JavaScript code that duplicates each value in an array, swap the array for a visual one, then add a final touch by highlighting processed items in blue for clarity.